TheAnalyticCraft/IBM-Recommendation-Engine-Project/Readme.md

 - Collaborative Filtering: Recommendations are generated based on user similarity.
 - Content-Based Recommendations: Recommendations rely on content similarity between articles.

-A detailed walkthrough of the steps is described in the `Recommendations_with_IBM jupyter` notebook or HTML.
+A detailed walkthrough of the steps is described in the `Recommendations_with_IBM' jupyter notebook or HTML.
 Udacity provided an outline for which functions need to be written to perform the different tasks in this recommendation exercise, as shown in sections:

 - II.
 Rank-based
 - III.
 User-User Collaborative - Filtering